 - Most Aware.
 These people are aware of YOU and your solution.
 They’re ready to become your loyal fans.

-In the first four levels, you need stories focusing on stories relating to the prospect’s problem and your solution.
-In the first two stages, you might be creating an “aha” moment: your target market realizes, “There’s an easier way to do this!”
+In the first two levels, your goal is to create an “aha” moment: your target market realizes, “There’s an easier way to do this!”

 They don’t need the same kind of information you share when you’re answering the question, “How do I know you’ll be a strong advocate for me?” or more broadly, “Why on earth should I hire you?”
-Those questions usually get answered with an origin story or a success story.
+Those questions usually get answered with an origin story (“why I’m passionate about serving you”) or a success story (“how I helped these clients to achieve their goals”).

 This is the stage where many successful business owners share deeply personal information…stories that aren’t relevant to what they offer or how they serve clients?
 They share stories of their marriages, divorces, children, medical challenges, good and bad dates, finding a lost cat, training a stubborn dog and more.
 They don’t just share these stories on Facebook.
 You’ll hear them on podcasts and read them on newsletters.
 One successful marketer — a business coach, not a therapist — opened a podcast interview with a story of his difficult childhood — welfare family, drug-addicted uncle, and public housing.

 I’m not talking about stories like, “I was raising three kids so I had to design my business to allow time to care for them.”
-That story adds credibility to the marketer’s claim, “I’ve developed a system to earn a full-time income with part-time hours.”
+That story might be personal, but it’s also strategic.
+Telling these stories adds credibility to the marketer’s claim, “I’ve developed a system to earn a full-time income with part-time hours.”

 For instance, I think of my veterinarian as the dog whisperer.
 She noticed things about my dog that other vets miss.
 She’s open to alternative suggestions and works around my preferences and limitations.
 After a few visits, we started chatting about more personal topics, such as our views of the human medical profession and the challenges of animal rescue.
 I always look forward to my vet visits and if she’s got a few extra minutes she’ll stick around and chat.

-Similarly, self-styled gurus might advise you to begin by sharing your own story.
+So you can ignore the self-styled gurus who advise you to base your marketing on sharing your own story.
 “Get personal and be vulnerable,” they’ll say.
 That’s fine for your most aware prospects — those who already know, like and trust you.
 But you’ll scare away those in the earlier stages of awareness.

-For example, we enjoy hearing personal stories about our favorite professionals when they violate expectations.
+We particularly enjoy hearing personal stories about people we admire when they violate expectations.
 For instance, Becky Hammon has become an assistant coach with an NBA team, the San Antonio Spurs.
 (Their coach probably doesn’t keep her on the payroll because she’s pretty!)
 What’s surprising is that Becky didn’t follow the usual path to stardom: powerhouse high school, scholarship to champion-winning college, and first-round draft pick.
 Becky was ignored by college recruiters and joined the New York Liberty as an undrafted add-on player.
 This kind of Cinderella story wouldn’t have generated interest before fans saw her basketball skill.

 But when it comes to curiosity, copywriter Amy Harrison points out, you have to violate the right expectations.
 It’s not very exciting to learn that our heroine was indeed born into wealth and inherited a huge sum that allowed her to start her business painlessly.
 We need another story.

-Sometimes fans — and clients — simply experience what Amy calls an education gap.
+Curiosity emerges when fans — and clients — experience what Amy calls an education gap.
 They wonder, “How did this happen?
 She’s really good at what she does.
 Where did that come from?
 What keeps him going?”

 What kind of family does a champion athlete come from?
 Diana Taurasi’s father played soccer in Argentina and she got into basketball after her sister began playing.
 What was the event that triggered a business owner’s move from life coach to business coach?
 He started helping other life coaches and now he’s established firmly in his new field.
 We ask this question after we appreciate the coach’s business skill.

-But once your prospect knows you can do the work — and do it well — she’s got a different perspective.
-If you’re really good, she’s become a fan.
-Now she wants to know more about you — to get into some background information because she likes working with you.
-She’s ready to hear the stories you haven’t told anyone else.
-She’s ready to be surprised that you didn’t follow the beaten path to get where you are… or be surprised that you followed a thoroughly conventional path to reach success.
+Once your prospect knows you can do the work — and do it well — he’s got a different perspective.
+If you’re really good, he’s become a fan.
+Now he wants to know more about you — to get into some background information because he likes working with you.
+He’s ready to hear the stories you haven’t told anyone else.
+He’s ready to be surprised that you didn’t follow the beaten path to get where you are… or be surprised that you followed a thoroughly conventional path to reach success.

 And now you can tell the stories that would get in the way of reaching a prospect who didn’t know you — someone who might be skeptical, embarrassed or annoyed by stories of your past life and your struggles.